Police continue COVID Health enforcement

 [Source: Fiji Police]

-Police say they are committed and continue COVID-19 health enforcement across Fiji.
+Police say they are committed and continue enforcing COVID-19 health measures across Fiji.

-In a statement, the Fiji Police Force says it hopes that all Fijians will continue to comply and not let their guards down as the drop in positive cases according to the Ministry of Health does not mean Fiji’s cases are on a downward trend.
+In a statement, the Fiji Police Force says it hopes that all Fijians will continue to comply and not let their guard down as the drop in positive cases does not mean infections are on a downward trend.

-According to the Permanent Secretary for Health, Doctor James Fong they have noted a drop in cases reported per day recently however, the daily testing numbers have also been dropping around the same time, due to the change in testing policy in Suva-Nausori.
+According to the Permanent Secretary for Health, Doctor James Fong daily testing numbers have been dropping due to a change in testing policy in the Lami to Nausori containment zone.

-Dr Fong says this does not mean that the outbreak is on a downward trend in the Suva-Nausori community.
+Dr Fong says this does not mean that the outbreak is on a downward trend.

-Testing levels in the Western Division remain consistently high with increasing cases reported in the Western Division with evidence of widespread community transmission in that division.
+Testing levels in the Western Division remain consistently high with increasing cases reported and evidence of widespread community transmission.